nus-cs2113-AY2021S2/ip/docs/README.md

 * Finds the tasks that contains the certain keyword given by user
 * Format: `find KEYWORD`
 * Example: `find book`
-* Example of expected output:
+* Example of expected output 1:

 ```
 ___________________________________________